-UNITY (Understanding, Nurturing, Inspiring the Youth), a program at California Medical Facility (CMF), featured a lecture with author and world renowned trauma researcher, Dr. Bessel Van der Kolk.
+UNITY (Understanding, Nurturing, Inspiring the Youth), a youth diversion program at CMF, featured a lecture with author and trauma researcher Dr. Bessel Van der Kolk.

-As youth mentors, incarcerated individuals have been reading the book to better understand themselves and the youth they mentor.
+The youth mentors have been reading the book to better understand themselves as well as those they mentor.

-“(The lecture) afforded me the opportunity to be exposed to transformative information that will profoundly impact the life of the youth I mentor as well as myself,” said one mentor.
+“(The lecture) afforded me the opportunity to be exposed to transformative information.
+This will profoundly impact the life of the youth I mentor as well as myself,” said one participant.
 “My body has kept the score for the past 43 years of my life.
-I did not realize how much trauma that I did not even know I had experienced because I normalized it.
+I did not realize how much trauma that I experienced because I normalized it.
 The community I was raised in taught me to normalize it.
 As a child, I had a right to feel secure.”

 Another youth mentor was also impressed with the lecture.

 “We all suffer from various forms of trauma,” the mentor said.
 “The more I learn and understand my own traumas, the better equipped I am to help the young people.”

 The UNITY program seeks to prevent youth from entering the correctional system.